benitomartin/substack-newsletters-search-course/INSTRUCTIONS.md

 Supported LLM providers:

-- **OpenRouter** (default, free tier and API key available): It is configured with auto model selection prioritizing latency.
+- **OpenRouter** (default, free tier available, bring your own API key): It is configured with auto model selection prioritizing latency.
 Feel free to change it in this file `src/api/models/provider_models.py` if you want to use a specific model.
 - **OpenAI** (bring your own API key)
 - **Hugging Face** (bring your own API key)